leobsst/leobsst/README.md

   <a href="README_fr.md">🇫🇷</a>
 </p>

-- 💻 Full-stack software developer in web and mobile technologies with APIs.
+- 💻 Full-stack software developer in web and mobile technologies with API.
 - 📊 Progress and learning new things are what motivate me.
-- 🦾 I never shy away from a challenge, always ready to surpass myself !
+- 🦾 I never shy away from a challenge, always ready to surpass myself!

 I love discovering new things every day, the digital world is so exciting and interesting.
 Imagination can be endless and limitless.
 Every new line of code written in the world is another step towards technological innovation, whether it's relevant or not.
 I thrive on the knowledge the world can bring us, and the satisfaction we get when we succeed in our projects.
 So do as I do, don't be afraid of the unknown and dive into the great world of IT!